Welcome To The

 for events and contact information.

-next new cowboy shooter clinic, at Damascus, is Sunday, September 8, 2013.
+The next new cowboy shooter clinic, at Damascus, will be on April 19, 2026.

-Class size is limited (20 shooting students), and seats are on a first come,
+Class size is limited to 5 shooting students and seats are on a first come,

 it.
 You can make yourself a copy and I will be able to read the one you send